dnr/temporal/service/matching/fairness.md

 - gc kicks in: deletes <= 21.
 - new tasks are now lost.

-fix?
+How to fix it?

-at the point where task writer picks those levels, we need to add them to ack manager so that ack manager knows it can't move the ack level further.
+At the point where task writer picks those levels, we need to add them to ack manager so that ack manager knows it can't move the ack level further.

-does it have to add them individually, or just set a minimum "pending write level"? pending write level can be cleared if there is no pending write.
+Does it have to add them individually, or just set a minimum "pending write level"?
+Pending write level can be cleared if there is no pending write.

-let's try it with just the simple: during a write, the ack level is pinned. it's unpinned by either signalNewTasks or by an explicit "write failed" call. when unpinned, tr should try moving it more.
+Let's try it with just the simplest: during a write, the ack level is pinned.
+After the write and the new tasks are merged in, we unpin it, and then taskReader can try moving the ack level.

+### TTLs on tasks

+We can't use TTLs on tasks so disable that for now.
+We may come up with a better way to do this later.